SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE/README.md

 - [x] I __WILL NOT__ become an accomplice of those companies to become the engine of invasion to invade my application's users;
-- [x] I __WILL__ respect my users rights and freedoms throught out and __WILL NOT__, in a harmful way, sold out my users' data for benefits or any other usage but only sololy or purely for the use of my applications.
+- [x] I __WILL__ respect my users rights and freedoms through out and __WILL NOT__, in a harmful way, sold out my users' data for benefits or any other usage but only solely or purely for the use of my applications.
 - [x] It is my utmost priority to ensure my user security and shall be upheld at all cost
 - [x] I have __NO RIGHTS__ to enforce my individual or community believes or thoughts, political motives or morality onto any groups or individual user.
-- [x] I promoise, on the best of my knowledge and skill, to provide secure and open software to my user, and I promise no privacy invasion shall be conduct upon user of the software I created.
+- [x] I promise, on the best of my knowledge and skill, to provide secure and open software to my user, and I promise no privacy invasion shall be conduct upon user of the software I created.